logiquebox/chapter-leads-hub/README.md

 You will then tag the community manager or any other OSCA team member to help with your request.

+🗣 **Publicize the event**

+Create a banner for your event using the design guidelines and share it with the global and your local OSCA community on Discord and social media.
+Your community manager will also create an RSVP page for you (once your event is approved), with which you will collect important information from your attendees before the event.

 ✨ **Host the event!**

 After your event and request is approved, you will then proceed to host the workshop.